ome/omero-documentation/omero/sysadmins/index.rst

 OMERO.web Maintenance and Customization
 ***************************************

-This sectin contains instructions for administering, customizing your OMERO.web installation.
+This section contains instructions for administering and customizing your OMERO.web installation.

 .. toctree::
     :maxdepth: 1